the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 Belief Changes:
 - General
-	- Certain belief categories now prohibit the player from selecting more than one of that type of belief (unless they're able to pick two or more of the appropriate belief type at the same time, which I need to figure out how to fix).
-This currently applies to: Follower Beliefs that add Food yields of +2 or higher (Gardens being exempt from this restriction) and Enhancer Beliefs that increase religious pressure.
+	- Certain belief categories now prohibit the player from selecting more than one of that type of belief.
+This currently applies to:
+		- Follower Beliefs that add Food yields of +2 or higher (Gardens being exempt from this restriction)
+		- "Worship" Beliefs - those that enable purchasing special Faith buildings (Divinity Schools, Gardens, etc.)
+		- Enhancer Beliefs that increase religious pressure
 - Pantheons
 	- Terrain based Pantheons and Strength of the Earth are limited to only add yields to tiles that are in the first and second rings of workable tiles for cities following that religion.
 However, Strength of the Earth doesn't apply this restriction to Manufactories.
 	- Pantheons that added Happiness to Natural tiles, or yields to specific Ancient Wonders, no longer do so.